filippo-orru/personal-site-hugo/content/blog/updating-site-theme/index.md

 # Redesigning the blog {#redesign-blog-list}
 I was almost done writing this article, when I decided to redesign the blog list page.
 I wanted to make it more appealing and include a summary of each post, so the layout had to change.
 Previously, I had two separate pages for projects and blog posts, but I decided to merge them into one.
-The old projects list was inspired by CVs and kept very compact, showing only title and date of each project.
+The old projects list was inspired by CVs, so it was very compact, showing only the title and date of each project.
 The idea is that showing a description or summary of the post compels visitors to click on the post.

 {{< compare-images left="img/comparisons/projects-old.png" right="img/comparisons/blog-new.png" >}}